rwongmath/rwongmath.github.io/_pages/outreach.md

 # Efforts

-## HHMI Driving Change Initiative
+## HHMI Success in STEM Initiative

-At Rice, I am a member of the HHMI Driving Change initiative.
+At Rice, I am a member of the HHMI Success in STEM initiative.
 Our goal is to redesign Calculus I and II in an accessible way that is inclusive and equitable for all students.

 [José Pastrana](https://sites.google.com/view/jpastrana) and I presented [a poster](/assets/materials/2025_HHMI_Driving_Change_Mathfest_poster.pdf) on Year 1 of our efforts at the 2025 Mathfest.